 - Active Bypass Switch

 Inline network appliances are appliances that are located in the path of the main network link and all network traffic will pass through the appliance.
 These networking appliances can provide functionality and services in the areas of security, monitoring, traffic policing, content cashing, and content inspection, and address applications like intrusion prevention systems (IPS), data loss prevention (DLP), content delivery, WAN optimization, deep packet inspection (DPI), and unified threat management.
 Inline networking appliances are single points of failure in computer networks, which means that if the appliance loses power, experiences system hang-ups or software failure, or is removed from the network, traffic cannot flow through the network link.
-The bypass switch eliminates this point of failure by automatically bypassing traffic around the network appliance whenever the appliance is incapable of processing or passing the traffic.
+The network bypass switch eliminates this point of failure by automatically bypassing traffic around the network appliance whenever the appliance is incapable of processing or passing the traffic.

 Passive Bypass vs Active Bypass:

 Bypass functionality can be embedded in the inline appliance or the functionality can be contained externally.
 When the bypass is embedded inside the appliance, it is called a bypass network interface card (NIC) and the bypass functionality is controlled by the host CPU.
-When placed outside the network appliance as an independent device, it acts as an external bypass and it is called a bypass switch.
+When placed outside the network appliance as an independent network device, it acts as an external bypass and it is called a bypass switch.
 The external bypass comes in two main flavors, the passive bypass switch and the active bypass switch.

 The passive bypass automatically switches the network traffic when an attached inline device has a power failure, which preserves network connectivity.
 On the other hand, the intelligent active bypass is a standalone, managed appliance that senses the health and behavior of the inline appliance and fails to wire (allowing the two sides of the network to talk directly to each other through the bypass switch) depending on its setup and configuration.

 Figure 1: 100G Inline Device — Normal Operation